Fast randomized least-squares solvers can be just as accurate and stable as classical direct solvers: Overview of algorithms and main results

-Wedin's theorem leads immediately to the notion of \emph{forward stability}: \begin{definition}[Forward stability] A least-squares solver is \emph{forward stable} if the computed solution $\vec{\hat{x}}$ satisfies the bound \cref{eq:forward_error} for $\varepsilon \lesssim u$.
-If a method also satisfies \cref{eq:residual_error} for $\varepsilon \lesssim u$, we say it is \emph{strongly forward stable}. \end{definition} Put simply, a least-squares solver is forward stable if the forward error $\norm{\vec{x} - \vec{\hat{x}}}$ is comparable to that achieved by a backward stable method.
-A strongly forward stable method is one for which, in addition, the \emph{residual error} $\norm{\mat{A}(\vec{x} - \vec{\hat{x}})}$ is comparably small to a backward stable method.
+Put simply, a least-squares solver is forward stable if the forward error $\norm{\vec{x} - \vec{\hat{x}}}$ is comparable to that achieved by a backward stable method.
 Backward stability is a strictly stronger property than forward stability; backward stability implies (strong) forward stability, but not the other way around.

-With the notions of forward and backward stability established, we review the current literature on stability of randomized least-squares solvers.
-Critical investigation of the numerical stability of randomized least-squares solvers was initiated by Meier, Nakatsukasa, Townsend, and Webb \cite{MNTW24}, who demonstrated that sketch-and-precondition with the zero initialization is numerically unstable.
-This finding is reproduced in \cref{fig:comparison}.
-As a remedy to this instability, Meier et al.\ introduced sketch-and-apply, a backward stable version of sketch-and-precondition that runs in $\order(mn^2)$ operations, the same asymptotic cost as Householder \QR.

-Meier et al.'s work left open the question of whether \emph{any} randomized least-squares solvers with a fast $\tilde{\order}(mn + n^3)$ runtime was stable, even in the forward sense.
-This question was resolved by Epperly, who proved that iterative sketching is strongly forward stable \cite{Epp24}.
-As was initially observed in \cite{MNTW24} and further elaborated upon in \cite{Epp24}, sketch-and-precondition with the sketch-and-solve initialization appears to be strongly forward stable---but not backward stable---in practice.
-(Interestingly, the sketch-and-solve initialization was suggested in Rokhlin and Tygert's original paper \cite{RT08} but was only provided as an optional setting in the popular Blendenpik paper \cite{AMT10}.)
-We provide a heuristic explanation for the stability properties of sketch-and-precondition in \cref{sec:sketch-and-precondition-stability}.

-At this stage, the major remaining open question about the stability of randomized least-squares solvers is whether there exists a fast, backward stable randomized least-squares solver.
-We resolve this question affirmatively by introducing FOSSILS and proving its backward stability.
+For more on stability for least-squares problems, standard references are \cite{Hig02,Bjo96}.